cybercongress/foundation/thc.md

-THC: Unit of account for digital goods
+# Elastic: Defi primitive with supply feedback

-@xhipster and @litvintech
+@xhipster

-4800K
+4700K

-Trustless ETH derevative with elastic supply protects consumers and suppliers from collapsing fiat economy while enable profiting from demand increase of accounting unit in which they set prices.
+Simple contract fabric would allow anybody create trustless derevatives with elastic supply based on uniswap price feed.
+Simplicity of construction eleminates expensive governance process and any possible single point of failure.
+Applications are numerous.
+One of such application is unit of account for digital goods: ETH derevative which protects consumers and suppliers from collapsing fiat economy while enable profiting from demand increase of accounting unit in which they set prices.
+Another application is digital oil: gas derevative which allow to hedge against gas price fluctiations while capturing value of increased usage of the tool.
+Of course it also could be used to create elastic derevatives based on unstable collapsing fiat unit of account.
+In this paper we outline implementation ratiaonale and incentive details behind the implementation of the fabric.

 ## Init